Banzai Pipeline: Surfers

 Numerous surfers and photographers have been killed at Pipeline, including Jon Mozo and Tahitian Malik Joyeux, who was famous for his heavy charging (gutsy surfing) at Teahupo'o.
-Many people have died or been seriously injured at Pipeline.
 Pipeline has been called one of the world's deadliest waves.
 Its average wave is 9 feet (3 m), but it can be as tall as 20 feet.
 Especially perilous are sections of shallow reef known as "Off the Wall" and "Backdoor".

-A few of the notable surfers at Pipeline are Phil Edwards (who is credited as the first person to surf it), Butch Van Artsdalen, Gerry Lopez, Mike Stewart, Shaun Tomson, Mark Richards, Wayne 'Rabbit' Bartholomew, Peter Townend, Michael Ho, Simon Anderson, Tom Carroll, Sunny Garcia, Kelly Slater, Danny Fuller, Jamie O'Brien, Rob Machado, Andy Irons, Mick Fanning, Gabriel Medina, John John Florence and Italo Ferreira.
+A few of the notable surfers at Pipeline are Phil Edwards (who is credited as the first person to surf it), Greg Noll (first to surf Second/Third Reef in 1964), Joyce Hoffman (first woman to surf it), Butch Van Artsdalen, Gerry Lopez, Mike Stewart, Shaun Tomson, Mark Richards, Wayne 'Rabbit' Bartholomew, Peter Townend, Michael Ho, Simon Anderson, Tom Carroll, Sunny Garcia, Kelly Slater, Danny Fuller, Jamie O'Brien, Rob Machado, Andy Irons, Mick Fanning, Gabriel Medina, Italo Ferreira and John John Florence Moana Jones Wong has earned the nickname "Queen of Pipeline."
 In 1964, John Peck and Dick Catri were some of the first surfers to appear while inside the Pipeline tube in a published film.